-In addition to using buyer personas and content marketing, Inbound marketing works through a variety of a inbound marketing tactics, including:
+In addition to using buyer personas and content marketing, inbound marketing works through a variety of inbound marketing tactics, including:

-These tactics work together to create a seamless inbound marketing solution.
+These tactics can work together to create a seamless inbound marketing strategy.

 5. Why is Inbound Marketing better than traditional outbound marketing?

-Inbound marketing takes the approach of attracting leads through providing quality, helpful content.
-This content is designed to address pain points and provide helpful information of how to solve the problems.
+Inbound marketing takes the approach of attracting leads by providing quality, helpful content.
+This content is designed to address pain points and provide helpful information on how to solve the potential customer's problems.